enache-albertina/Spotify-Clone/README.md

 😄 Accept Method in Pages: Each page class would have an accept method that takes a PageVisitor and calls the visit method corresponding to its class.

 😄 The Visitor pattern allows you to add new operations to existing class hierarchies without changing the classes.
 It's particularly useful when dealing with a collection of different objects with distinct and evolving functionalities.
-## Addition and specifications

-I used the skeleton made available from the first stage.